 - Employee B emails Employee A to confirm that it was received

 - Employee B prints the invoice and manually fills out relevant information or forms

-- Employee B rescans the invoice as a PDF and saves version for record keeping
+- Employee B rescans the invoice as a PDF and saves a version for record-keeping

 - Employee B sends payment to the appropriate vendor

 - Employee B enters the transaction into the accounts payable system

 While the task gets accomplished, the process is time-consuming for all involved, and requires A and B to remember what they need to do at each step in the process.
 Should a step be missed, the payment to the vendor may be delayed or even forgotten about entirely.